 Faculty Day – Friday, May 22

 This day for university and college faculty provides an opportunity to get some ‘insider info’ on the Festival, this season's shows and what we can provide for your students on a group trip.
 Spend the morning discussing the productions with Festival artists, enjoy lunch with your colleagues, and see a matinee performance of Hamlet, with the option of a tour of the Archives after the show.
 Lunch and theatre ticket included.

 For more information call 519.271.4040 ext.
 2293, or email

 Through a wide range of interactive discussions, debates, performances and other presentations, The Forum connects ideas and themes arising from our productions to the world in which we live.
-Visit stratfordfestival.ca/forum for a full listing of events and to reserve your tickets.
+A full listing of events is here.

 How about some lunch with your lecture?
 On selected weekdays in July and August, enjoy a delectable buffet while you learn about the play.
 Tickets are $40.

 Festival Friday Chats